 What is Lactate Threshold?

 The energy required to move is supplied from the breakdown of adenosine triphosphate (ATP).
 The body can only store about 85 grams of ATP and would use it up very quickly if our bodies did not have a few ways of resynthesizing it.
 There are three energy systems that produce energy: ATP-PC (short, explosive movements), glycolytic (intermittent hard intervals) and aerobic (endurance exercise).
-Athletes most commonly attribute the intense burning felt during exhaustive bouts of exercise to the accumulation of lactate in the blood which is produced by the higher level of exercise intensity.
+Athletes most commonly attribute the intense burning felt during exhaustive bouts of exercise to the accumulation of lactate in the blood.

 Why Lactate Threshold Matters

 Your lactate threshold essentially defines the upper limit of your sustainable efforts in training and competition.
 Once you cross over and rely more heavily on your glycolytic system for energy, you’re exercising on borrowed time.
 The accumulation of blood lactate will hinder your muscles’ ability to contract, and you will be forced to slow down or stop.

 The more work you can do before reaching lactate threshold, the better.
 If the pace you can hold at your lactate threshold is higher than the pace your competitor can hold at his or her lactate threshold, you go faster, reach the finish first, and win.